omidbazgirTTU/UDS-projection/README.md

 The idea if Dickey Fuller test is we start of by an autoregressive model, where the null hypothesis for this test is that there is a unit root, meaning \rho = 1 or \delta = 0. https://stats.stackexchange.com/questions/142003/adf-test-results-confusion

+If the p-value is very small it means the data is very unlikely given the null hypothesis (of integrated 𝑦𝑡), so you would rather "believe in" the alternative hypothesis (stationary 𝑦𝑡).